topStrip1

 5. Respectful Silence: Embrace moments of silence during the conversation.
 These pauses allow your friend to collect their thoughts and share at their own pace.
 The absence of pressure can encourage a deeper level of disclosure.

-6. Ask Open-ended Questions: Foster a more profound connection by asking open-ended questions that invite them to share more about their experiences.
-Questions like, "How have you been coping with these feelings?" or "Is there anything specific that triggers these emotions?" can encourage thoughtful introspection.
+6. Ask Open-ended Questions: Questions like, "How have you been coping with these feelings?" or "Is there anything specific that triggers these emotions?" can encourage thoughtful introspection.

-7. Motivate for Meeting a Counselor- Help your friend break the silence and seek professional support and rise beyond the stigma.
+7. Encourage them to seek professional help: Help your friend break the silence and seek professional therapy for depression.

 Remember, your goal isn't to "fix" them; it's to lend an empathetic ear, a shoulder to lean on, and a heart to share the burden.
 By creating a safe space for your friend to express themselves, you lay the foundation for a supportive relationship that can help them navigate the turbulent waters of depression.